 Changing the Font

 Go to Tools > Options > Content, in the Fonts & Colors section, click the Advanced button and make sure Western is selected in the first drop down.
 You can then proceed to specify whether the text should be rendered using a Serif or Sans-Serif font, go ahead and select a font of the chosen family and specify the font size.
 Due to a bug in Firefox, only Western font settings affect the text rendered in FireBible, even if it is displaying text in a non-western language such as Korean or Arabic.
-I will try to work around this in a future release.

 Go to View > FireBible to bring up a number of items which allow you to change the way Verses and other content is displayed.